 Decoy Vehicle - uses unoccupied marked police vehicles to give a perception of being present everywhere.

-For more information on traffic calming visit www.trafficcalming.org or contact The City of St. Charles Public Works Department.
+For more information on traffic calming visit www.trafficcalming.org or contact the City of St. Charles Department of Engineering at 636-949-3237.